An Analysis of the Security, Usability, and Automation Capabilities of Password Update Processes on Top-Ranked Websites: Discussion

-\paragraph{Password Strength Meter} Websites can support users choosing a secure password at different stages.
-When supporting users, websites must be aware of their responsibility and need to keep in mind that users rely on their recommendations and guidelines.
-Password strength meters that promote weak passwords might lead to a user's false sense of security~\cite{golla-18-psm}.
-We noticed that certain strength meters did not behave correctly when dealing with copy~\&~pasting or auto-filled passwords generated by a password manager, e.g., password manager generated passwords may not be considered as secure by a website's self-implemented strength meter.
+\textbf{Strength Meters.} Password strength meters that promote weak passwords might lead to a user's false sense of security~\cite{golla-18-psm}.
+We noticed that certain strength meters did not behave correctly when dealing with copying and pasting or auto-filled passwords generated by a password manager, e.g., generated passwords may not be considered secure by a website's self-implemented password strength meter.\\

-\paragraph{Password Policy} Most websites deploy password policies to avoid weak passwords.
-Adherence to password policies can be challenging for end-users and password managers.
-In particular, the wide variety of deployed password policies is challenging.
+\textbf{Policies.} Most websites deploy password policies to avoid weak passwords.
+Adhering to password policies can be challenging for both end-users and password managers.
+In particular, the wide variety of deployed password policies poses a significant challenge.
 For password managers, generating a secure password according to the password policy of websites is not always possible, mostly due to certain length requirements or special character requirements~\cite{gautam-22-pw-policy-language}.
 Moreover, these policies are almost never machine-readable due to the absence of the ``passwordrules'' HTML attribute~\cite{apple-18-password-rules}.
-In those cases, end-users must assist the password manager and tweak the generated password following the policy.
-Some level of frustration is imminent if the policy is not visible when setting a new password.
-We observe different practices to communicate the policy to the end-user.

-A transparent, easy-to-understand, and early communication of the policy might limit obstacles during password update, e.g., the user should see and understand the policy when visiting the password change form without performing any additional interactions~\cite{tan-20-pw-recommendations}.
+Transparent, easy-to-understand, and early communication of the policy can reduce obstacles during updates, i.e., by ensuring the user sees and understands the policy when visiting the password update form without additional interactions~\cite{tan-20-pw-recommendations}.

-\paragraph{Password Generator} Some websites have embedded password generators and suggest them to users during password update processes.
-While embedding password generators into password change forms might help users choose stronger passwords or adhere to password policies, they often come with a usability drawback: The generated passwords are often difficult to memorize and manage~\cite{lyastani-18-pw-manager}, which makes good password manager support even more critical.
+\textbf{Generators.} Some websites have embedded password generators and suggest them to users during the password update.
+While embedding generators into password update forms might help users choose stronger passwords or adhere to password policies, they often come with a usability drawback: Generated passwords are often difficult to memorize and manage~\cite{lyastani-18-pw-manager}, which makes good password manager support even more critical.